blazingriver/Housing/README.md

 Code Sample Introduction

 The project measures pre-COVID housing market tightness using the Zillow Sale-to-List Ratio (SLR) and combines Zillow housing data with metropolitan characteristics derived from ACS data.
-The final modeling dataset is then used to estimate heterogeneous treatment effects with Causal Forests using honest trees.
+The final modeling dataset is then used to estimate heterogeneous relationships using causal forest methods.
 The goal is to examine whether the relationship between pre-pandemic housing tightness and subsequent home value growth varied systematically across metropolitan areas with different pre-pandemic characteristics.

 This code sample is a two-stage empirical workflow in Stata and Python.
 Data cleaning and construction began in Stata, and analysis was completed in Python.